Everyday Nourishing Foods

 Broccoli stalks: The broccoli I get here are usually big, so I used green parts to stir fry and make this dip with stalks.
 And these broccoli stalks are as nutritious as the green part of the broccoli.
 So never throw this away.
 You can make this dip with broccoli florets, cauliflower florets, and cauliflower stalks as well.

-Sesame seeds: Sesame seeds are tiny, oil-rich seeds with many health benefits.
-They are a good source of calcium, fiber, protein (1).
+Sesame seeds: Sesame seeds are tiny, oil-rich seeds.
 Instead of sesame seeds, you can use peanuts, almonds, cashews, sunflower seeds, pumpkin seeds.
 The taste of the dip will vary accordingly.

 Tamarind: To balance the bitterness from sesame seeds, I used tamarind.
 If fresh tamarind is not available, you can use storebought tamarind paste or lemon juice.
 Tamarind or lemon juice will make the dip slightly tangy and will taste delicious.